xinwenfu/GenCyber/AsymmetricKeyCrypto/README.md

 Let's say Bob is going to send Alice a message *M*, which is the plaintext.
 Pay attention to how the encryption is done.
 Bob needs an encryption algorithm and a key.
-But in this case Bob is going to use Alice's public key e<sub>A</sub> for the encryption.
+In this case, Bob is going to use Alice's public key e<sub>A</sub> for the encryption.
 Alice's public key is supposed to be known by the public.
 That is why it is called *public* key.
-Bob uses an encryption algorithm and Alice's public key to encrypt the message.
+Bob uses an encryption algorithm such as RSA introduced later and Alice's public key to encrypt the message.
 The encryption produces the ciphertext, i.e., e<sub>A</sub>(M), which means e<sub>A</sub> is used to encrypt the message *M*.
 The ciphertext goes through the Internet and arrives at the receiver, Alice.
-Alice then uses a decryption algorithm and her private key d<sub>A</sub>, which is different from her public key, to decrypt the ciphertext and produce the original plaintext.
+Alice then uses a decryption algorithm such as RSA and her private key d<sub>A</sub>, which is different from her public key, to decrypt the ciphertext and produce the original plaintext.
 That is,

 <p align="center"> d<sub>A</sub>(e<sub>A</sub>(M))=M. </p>

-You can see here in public key crypto, the encryption and the decryption use different keys.
+You can see in public key crypto, the encryption and the decryption use *different* keys.
 That's why public key crypto is also called asymmetrical crypto.
 Also pay attention to the fact that Bob uses Alice's public key (not Bob's keys) to encrypt the plaintext.

 The public key crypto often involves a lot of mathematical calculations, which are time consuming for computers.
 As we have learned, encrypton in secret key crypto uses substitutions and permutations, which can be done fast by computers.
-Secret key crypto performs the encryption that doesn't involve a lot of mathematical calculation.
+Secret key crypto performs encryption that doesn't involve a lot of mathematical calculation.
-But public key crypto often involves a lot of mathematical mathematics, and is often much slower than secret key crypto.
+But public key crypto often involves a lot of mathematical mathematics, thus is often much slower than secret key crypto.

 ### Applications: Data transmission and secure storate
 Let's look at one application of public key crypto.
-We can use public key crypto for data transformation as the example above shows.
+We can use public key crypto for data transmission as the example above shows.
 Let's look at another example here.
 In this example Alice has a message *M* to send to Bob.
-Alice is going to use Bob's public key e<sub>B</sub> to encrypt this message *M*.
+She is going to use Bob's public key e<sub>B</sub> to encrypt this message *M*.
 The ciphertext e<sub>B</sub>(M) is sent to Bob.
-Bob is going to use his private key d<sub>B</sub>( to decrypt this ciphertext and recover the original message, that is,
+Bob then uses his private key d<sub>B</sub> to decrypt this ciphertext and recover the original message.
+That is,

 <p align="center"> d<sub>B</sub>(e<sub>B</sub>(M))=M. </p>

 <img src="../Imgs/PublicKeyDataTransmission.png" width=480>

 You can also use public key crypto for secure storage, storing encrypted data such as files on a hard disk.
-You can use your public key to encrypt files other data and then put the encrypted data on your hard disk.
+You can use your public key to encrypt files or other data and put the encrypted data on your hard disk.
 Because only you have the private key, only you can actually decrypt the encrypted data.
 That's the idea of secure storage with public key crypto.

 ## Key exchange
-If we have a lot of data to transmit across the Internet, we actually do not use public crypto because it's too slow.
+If we have a lot of data to transmit across the Internet, we actually do not use public key crypto for encryption and decryption because it's too slow.
-You don't want to wait for your message to arrive after a long delay, right?
+You don't want to wait for your messages to arrive after a long delay, right?
-That's why when we need real-time interaction with our receiver, we are going to use secret key crypto to encrypt messages.
+That's why when we need real-time interaction with each other, we are going to use secret key crypto to encrypt messages.

-However in secret key crypto when we do encryption and decryption we need to share the secret key between the sender and the receiver.
+However in secret key crypto when we do encryption and decryption we need to share a secret key between the sender and the receiver.
 But on the Internet, how can we share a key with somebody far away?
-Calling somebody is really awkward, not convenient.
+Calling somebody is really awkward, not convenient either.
 How do we actually share a secret key across the Internet?
-This problem is called key exchange.
+This problem is called *key exchange*.

 <img src="../Imgs/KeyExchange.png" width=480>

-The problem of key exchange can be solved by the public crypto easily.
+The problem of key exchange can be solved by public key crypto.
 Let's look at this example here.
 We have Alice on the left and Bob on the right.
-Alice wants to send a secret key *K* for secret key crypto to Bob.
+Alice wants to send a secret key *K* (for secret key crypto) to Bob.
 Alice can just use Bob's public key e<sub>B</sub> to encrypt this secret key *K* and send e<sub>B</sub>(K) over to Bob.
-When Bob receive its, he can use his private key d<sub>B</sub> to decrypt this encrypted secret key and  recover the secret key, that is,
+When Bob receives it, he can use his private key d<sub>B</sub> to decrypt this encrypted secret key and  recover the secret key.
+That is,

 <p align="center"> d<sub>B</sub>(e<sub>B</sub>(K))=K. </p>

 Once this secret key *K* is shared between Alice and Bob, they can use this secret K to encrypt messages.
 Here is an example.
-Alice has a message M. She uses K to encrypt M with the AES algorithm.
+Alice has a message M.
+She uses K to encrypt M with the AES algorithm.
-K(M) is sent to Bob.
+The ciphertext K(M) is sent to Bob.
 When Bob receives it, he can use the shared key K to decrypt the ciphertext, that is

 <p align="center"> K<sup>-1</sup>(K(M))=M. </p>

-Here K<sup>-1</sup> means that K is used to the encrypted message K(M).
+Here K<sup>-1</sup> means that K is used to decrypt the encrypted message K(M).

 ### Two Properties of Public Key Crypto
+Here are two important properties of public key crypto, not limited to RSA.

 #### d(e(M))=M

 A message M can be encrypted with one’s public key e, i.e., e(M).
 Only the one’s private key can be used to decrypt e(M), that is, d(e(M))=M.
-We have been using this property for encryption and decret for secret message transmission.
+We have been using this property for encryption and decryption for secret message transmission.

 #### e(d(M))=M
 One can encrypt a message by its private key d, i.e., d(M).
 Only the one’s public key can be used to decrypt d(M), that is, e(d(M))=M.

 Here is a question for you.
-With the second property, can we use this property for secret data transmission?
+Can we use the second property for secret data transmission?
 For example, Alice encrypts a message M with her private key and gets d<sub>A</sub>(M).
 She sends the ciphertext to Bob, who can use Alice's public key to decrypt the ciphertext e<sub>A</sub>(d<sub>A</sub>(M))=M. Technically this is fine.
 Is this secure?
-If a bad guy over the Internet intercepts the ciphertext during its transmission, can the bad guys decrypt the ciphertext?
+If a bad guy over the Internet intercepts the ciphertext during its transmission, can the bad guy decrypt the ciphertext?

 ### Naive digital signature